Skip to content

 Your First Trailmap

-This is the third step of the adoption ladder outlined on the Introduction: you’ve driven a device with the CLI, saved and replayed a session, and now you’re giving your agent first-class commands like login or addToCart that record, replay, and type-check the same as tap or inputText.
+This is the third rung of the adoption ladder from the Introduction: you’ve driven a device with the CLI, saved and replayed a session, and now you’re giving your agent first-class commands like login or addToCart that record, replay, and type-check the same as tap or inputText.

 Prerequisites